 Mental health is becoming a much more prominent aspect of our wellness these days.
-From job related stress, to soldiers suffering from post traumatic stress disorders, mental health disordersare fast becoming treatable illness like the common cold and the flu.
+From job-related stress to soldiers suffering from post-traumatic stress disorders, mental health disorders are fast becoming treatable illnesses like the common cold and the flu.
 Among Americans, depression is the number one treated and untreated mental health disorder in this country.
 As many as nineteen million people suffer from depression each year.
 The National Institute for Mental Health estimates that four of the top ten causes for disability are caused by some form of mental illness.
-That forty percent figure is quite high when you consider that the other sixty percent are accounted for by things like cancer, short term disability, amputation, injuries, and dependents who are disabled.
+That forty percent figure is quite high when you consider that the other sixty percent is accounted for by things like cancer, short term disability, amputation, injuries, and dependents who are disabled.

 Following closely behind these is eating disorders.
 Anorexia, Bulimia, and Binge Eating account for a large diagnosis base among women.
 Approximately 8 million Americans have some form of an eating disorder, and the majority of these are women.
 Anorexia is reported to be the third most common chronic illness among teenagers.
 Eating disorders are made even more complex by the bizarre sensationalizing they receive from the media.
 Personality disorders bring up the rear for the top five mental health disorders in the United States.
 These include issues like dissociative disorders, antisocial personality disorder, and borderline personality disorder.

 Understanding mental health issues among the population is a challenging job for professionals.
 Demographic studies have shown us that those who are challenged by poverty struggle more with drug abuse, personality disorders, and depression, while the “middle class” seems to struggle more with anxiety disorders.
 The cause of many mental health disorders is still unknown, but with further research and development, understanding the disorders will lead to better and more effective treatments.